jaanga/jaanga.github.io/gestification-r2/flick-to-select-leap-threejs/readme.md

 ## Issues

+* Error if mouse over 'Touch height' before hand is visible
 * Hand must be held relatively flat to work well
 	* Tilting hand causes options to be selected by accident
 	* Much better if color boxes rotated as one and not individually << fixed in R2